shadow-light/sellingjesus.org/src/articles/buying.md

 Because these remarks involve concessions to differing circumstances, they may seem like a hodgepodge of [unprincipled pragmatism](/articles/pragmatism).
 Hopefully, the previous distinctions between material and formal commoditization make it clear why they are not.
 Where actions are permissible, wisdom must be employed for biblical priorities to be kept in order.

 Most people who have tried to live the Christian life faithfully recognize the need for such wisdom decisions.
 Many have zealously participated in boycotts against products that come from companies lacking Christian values only to later realize the number of similarly compromised corporations.
 The quantity is so great that they could not sustain their boycott at the scale needed to do so consistently.
-The Lord has not called us to avoid all interactions with evil things, but only to be wise about them (1 Cor.
-5:9-10).
-Some have attempted to do so via hermitage, but this is itself forbidden (Prov.
-18:1).
+The Lord has not called us to avoid all interactions with evil things, but only to be wise about them (1 Cor 5:9-10).
+Some have attempted to do so via hermitage, but this is itself forbidden (Prov 18:1).

 ## Conclusion